Rizz311/Carousel/README.md

 # Slot Machine
-This is a jquery project that I made in class for which utilizes a few skills that I picked up and are polishing up.
+This is a jquery project that I made in class for which shows a carousel of some of my favorite memes at the moment.

 **Link to project:** https://github.com/Rizz311/Slot-Machine